-Following the 1860 discovery of gold at what would become Pierce, Idaho, thousands of miners rushed to the area.
+Following the 1860 discovery of gold, what would become Pierce, Idaho, thousands of miners rushed to the area.
 By 1865 Chinese miners were allowed in the Pierce mining district.
 Once the Chinese were permitted, they were quick to arrive.

 Most of the Chinese who came to Lewiston during the late nineteenth century were from the Toishan district of southern China's Guangdong Province, a rural area of the Chu Jiang (Pearl River) delta.
 These immigrants brought their religion with them and practiced it here until the latter part of the twentieth century.
 Their religious belief system, a form of Taoism, combined elements of Confucianism and Buddhism with traditional folk practices and mythology.

 The earliest known area temple was destroyed by fire in March 1875, only ten years after the first Chinese arrived in Lewiston.
 Its successor was probably built by mid-November of that year.
-About 1888 Lewiston's Chinese community began to collect money to build a new temple, and in 1890 purchased property on C Street in what is now Lewiston's historic downtown.
+About 1888, Lewiston's Chinese community began to collect money to build a new temple and in 1890 purchased property on C Street, what is now Lewiston's historic downtown.
 The new temple remained there until 1959.

 In their homeland, the Chinese had a long tradition of clan, district, and fraternal organizations.
 The vast majority of such Chinese men's tongs, or associations, were law-abiding bodies that existed mainly to provide social interaction and benevolent services to their members.

 As a secret society, there is much we do not know about its organization and practices, though a 1948 newspaper article and photograph give clues to many of the Hip Sing Tong's furnishing, some of which are displayed in the exhibit